 People who know they are near the end of life may reflect on their beliefs, values, faith or the meaning of life.
 They may have questions about how they will be remembered, or they may think about the need to forgive or be forgiven by another.
 Others may feel conflicted about their faith or religion.

 You might listen and ask open-ended questions if the dying person wants to talk about spiritual concerns.
 You can read together, play music or share in a religious tradition the person values.
 A person who is dying may find solace in hearing why you value your relationship and how you will remember him or her.

 Supporting emotional needs

 A person nearing the end of life may be distressed or experience conflicting emotions.
 You can provide emotional support by listening and being present.
 Your physical presence — sitting quietly or holding hands — can be soothing and reassuring.

 You can also arrange visits with people the dying person wants to see for saying goodbyes or sharing memories.
 Or you can arrange calls with or share messages from those who can't visit.

 Creating a calm environment with low lighting and quiet music — and removing distractions — can improve mood, evoke memories and help the person relax.

 Recognizing when death is near

-|Is agitated or confused||Be calm and reassuring.
-Remind your loved one where he or she is and who is there.
+|Agitation, confusion||Speak calmly and be reassuring.
+Hold hands or use a gentle touch if it's comforting.
+Remind the person where he or she is and who is there.
 Ask the medical team for help if significant agitation occurs.|